Corefinder89/MacTracker/Readme.md

 The `MAC_IDENTIFIER` directory has a java logic written that would extract the MAC Address and the device name connected over the network.
 A `BufferedReader` object would contain the required `nmap` dump which can be iterated to get the corresponding mac address of the device connected over the network and the device name as well.

 # TRACKER_EXECUTE
 The `TRACKER_EXECUTE` directory has two shell scripts. `run_nmap.sh` would run the `nmap` command and dump the entire log into a file called `nmap`.
 The JAVA logic written utilises this dump to iterate the MAC address and the device name.
 Then comes the logic for `Extractor.sh`, it simply traverses to the `MAC_IDENTIFIER` directory, compiles and executes the java class.
+In the corresponding shell script `run_nmap.sh` I have used the IP address of my network.
+Please make sure to enter the ip address of your respective network.

 Now comes, the interesting part of setting a cron job to automate the entire process.